Algebraic K-Theory of infinity-Operads: Preliminaries about dendroidal sets

-Now we can finish the definition of the category $\Omega$.
-The objects are given by trees $T$ and morphisms in $\Omega$ from $T$ to $S$ are given by morphisms of operads $\Omega(T)$ to $\Omega(S)$.
-Thus $\Omega$ is by definition (equivalent to) a full subcategory of the category of coloured operads.
+Now we can complete the definition of the category $\Omega$, whose objects are all finite rooted trees $T$, by specifying the morphisms.
+A morphism $T \to S$ in $\Omega$ is a morphism of coloured symmetric operads $\Omega(T)\to \Omega(S)$ (for the definition of operad morphisms see e.g. \cite[Section 2]{MoerW07}).
+Thus, the category $\Omega$ is, by definition, a full subcategory of the category of coloured operads.
 Examples of morphisms are shown in the next picture: \\

 $\rightarrow$

 $\rightarrow$

 $\rightarrow$